hsdenx/tbottest/Documentation/generic.rst

         "tmpdir", "path to where tbot stores temporary data", "/tmp/tbot/USERNAME/BOARD" "proxyjump", "if set, proxyjump settings for ssh login on lab host", "pi@xeidos.ddns.net" "labinit", "array of strings which contains commands, executed when you init the lab", "['sudo systemctl --all --no-pager restart tftpd-hpa']"
+        "nfs_base_path", "base path to nfs share on lab host. !!
+May you have board specific subdir, so use placeholder @@TBOTLABBASENFSPATH@@ in board ini file and replace it in set_board_cfg", "/srv/nfs"

 [BUILDHOST]
 ^^^^^^^^^^^